• Skip to main content

 Redefining Success

 Ask a fishing guide what makes a day memorable, and you might be surprised by the answer.
-Sure, a banner day with tailing redfish or big dry fly eats can make for easy storytelling.
+Sure, a banner day with big dry fly eats on the Missouri can make for easy storytelling.
 But often, the best days are the ones that don’t revolve around the scorecard.

-It might be watching a new angler finally double haul cast after a day of tailing loops and frustration.
+It might be watching a new angler finally nail the double haul after a day of tailing loops and frustration.
 It could be sharing quiet laughter after lining a fish.
-Sometimes it’s just floating in silence, watching clouds build over the canyon walls or spartina flats.
+Sometimes it’s just floating in silence, watching clouds build over the canyon walls while the river does what it’s always done.

 Best times to Fish the MIssouri River